 Oktoberfest is all about beer, brats, and live music.
-Held the last week of September, thousands of visitors gather to celebrate German heritage and sample craft beers in the St. Alphonsus church’s German beer hall.
-Plenty of kid-friendly activities are also available including face painting and playing in an inflatable obstacle course.
+Held the last week of September, thousands of visitors gather to celebrate German heritage and sample craft beers in the St. Alphonsus church's German beer hall.
+Plenty of kid-friendly activities are also available including face painting, storytime, dance parties, and more.

 The Scarecrow Festival is a free fall event and family tradition for over 30 years.
-Adults and kids alike enjoy the family-friendly festivities including scarecrow display contests, fine art demonstrations, children’s crafts, gymnastic performances, and photos with Miss Illinois.
-There’s also a petting zoo, carnival, food, and many other activities for the whole family.
+Adults and kids alike enjoy the family-friendly festivities including scarecrow display contests, fine art demonstrations, children's crafts, gymnastic performances, and photos with Miss Illinois.
+There's also a Baltria vintage auto gallery, carnival, food, and many other activities for the whole family.

 Oglesby Harvest Fest is a small-town event offer fall fun for the entire family.
-The festival features a huge craft and vendor fair, scavenger hunt, and costume parade.
-Kids enjoy face painting, pony rides, and pumpkin decorating, while the adults head out for the annual zombie pub crawl.
+The festival features a harvest marketplace, wagon rides, and team scramble.
+Kids enjoy face painting, pony rides, and pumpkin decorating, while the adults head out for the annual halloween parade.